 KLIKStik is the smallest and most affordable wireless screen sharing system from KLIK, and comes in at just $149.
 The Stik shares a similar form factor to the original Airtame, with an HDMI connector on one end, that plugs directly into a screen or projector.
 The Stik is also supplied with a short HDMI extension cable, to make it easier to install when the screen's connector is in an awkward location.
 It also comes with a combination USB cable, that connects to the screen's USB port, powering the device.
 In the case of Airtame 2, the device cannot be powered by USB and must be connected to the supplied power adapter.

 The combination USB cable not only powers the KLIK Stik, it also enables two signature features of the device; Media Player and Wireless USB.
 KLIK Stik can play back Audio, Video and Images, through its built-in Media Player.
 Simply plug in a thumb drive and use your phone as the remote control.
 In addition, the USB port can be used to connect a wireless presenter, so it can be shared by any PC that's making a presentation.
 The KLIK Stik comes with a 3-year warranty.

-Prior to use, both Airtame 2 and KLIK Boks PLUS must be connected to the display, a power source and to the local area network.
+Prior to use, both Airtame 2 and KLIKStik must be connected to the display, a power source and to the local area network.

 Since neither device has an Ethernet connector, the network connection must be made using Wi-Fi.
-For a total cost of $419, the Airtame may be paired with an optional Ethernet adapter, while in the case of KLIK Stik, one would have to move up to the KLIK Boks PLUS, at $299 to get that feature (see our comparison here).
+For a total cost of $528 the Airtame may be paired with an optional Ethernet adapter, while in the case of KLIK Stik, one would have to move up to the KLIKBoks PLUS, at $249 to get that feature (see our comparison here).

 One of the most attractive features of any wireless screen sharing device is the ability for users to stream from their devices, without being forced to install an app.
 Native streaming is built into devices powered by Windows, Mac OSX, iOS and Android, under a variety of different names.